 The fauxmage is an almond based baked feta style vegan cheese.
 It's rich and has a bit of brightness.
 A delicious & simple way to add creaminess without using dairy products.
-If you can't get your hands on some (though they do offer worldwide shipping and are available in stores all over Canada), I would use cashew cream as an alternative.
+If you can't get your hands on some I would try using cashew cream to taste as an alternative.

 Seasoned properly with salt and fresh lemon juice, the flavours in this soup come alive.
 A bit of chili is nice too.
 Not too much, just a bit for warmth.